 How to Butcher a Pig at Home

 At Clucky Dickens Farm, we take care of all our own butchering and processing.
 People are always interested to hear how we go about the whole process of butchering our pigs at home.
-So here’s my blog post about just how to butcher a pig.

 First disclaimer: This blog post is full of pictures that include blood, body parts, and other such messes.
 You have been warned.